mindee/tawazi/README.md

 # type: ignore
 from time import sleep, time
-from tawazi import xn, to_dag
+from tawazi import xn, dag

 @xn
 def a():